-In a piston engine chemical energy is converted into heat energy by combustion and then into mechanical energy by the pistons to rotate the crankshaft.
-The expansion of the gases by the heat produced from the combustion process causes an increase in cylinder pressure and this force moves the piston down and finally rotating the propeller.
+In a piston engine, chemical energy is converted into heat energy by the combustion of fuel and then transformed into mechanical energy by the pistons to rotate the crankshaft.
+The expansion of the gases caused by the heat produced from the combustion process result in an increase in cylinder pressure and this force moves the piston down and thereby finally rotating the propeller.

-This process is more than one hundredth years old and generating mechanical power this way has not changed very much, even the efficiency of the piston engine has not improved by a whole lot in the same time period.
+This process is more than one hundredth years old and generating mechanical power this way has not changed very much, the efficiency of the piston engine has improved by a small amounts in the same time period.
 It is safe to say that the original design was quite good.

-The power of an engine is a way of measuring the rate at which it is doing work in a certain amount of time.
+The power of an engine is a way of measuring the rate at which it is doing work during a certain time period.

-On this page we are going to dive into how force, work and power is developed and show you some insights into engine efficiency (as nothing in this world is perfect)
+On this page we are going to dive into how force, work and power are developed and show you some insights into engine efficiency (as nothing in this world is perfect)

 For a bit of understanding on how engines create power we need to revisit some basic physics we once learned but may have forgotten and or not used in years gone by.

 To get an object to change its speed or direction we need to act on that object with a force.
-The formula is: F = m x a, where m is mass and a is acceleration.
+The formula is: F = m × a, where m is mass and a is acceleration.
 This force is expressed in Newtons or kgm/s2.
-This is known as Newton's 2nd law.
+This effect is also known as Newton's 2nd law.

-Work (or torque) is done when a force on a object causes it to move.
+Work is done when a force (or torque) on a object causes it to move.
 So force over a distance equals work.
-In a formula: W = F x d, where f is force and d is distance.
-The amount of work is expressed in Newton x meters, Nm.
+In a formula: W = F × d, where F is force and d is distance.
+The amount of work is expressed in Newton × meters, Nm.
 It is the same as Joule and used to be called foot-pound or ft-lb.